Financial Aid FAQs

 Required Paperwork & FAFSA FAQs

 All applicants should file before April 15 to be considered for all types of aid.
-Late applicants may not receive Iona College aid based on limited funding.
+Late applicants may not receive Iona University aid based on limited funding.

 If you file online, you can check the status immediately after filing.
 If you fill out a paper form, it may take seven to 10 days to process after mailing.
 You can check it at fafsa.gov or the Federal Student Aid Information Center.